History of African-American education: 20th century

-Continuing to see education as the primary route of advancement and critical for the race, many talented blacks went into teaching, which had high respect as a profession.
-Segregated schools for blacks were underfunded in the South and ran on shortened schedules in rural areas.
+Continuing to see education as the primary route of advancement and critical for the race, many black people went into teaching, which had high respect as a profession.
+Segregated schools for black people were underfunded in the South and ran on shortened schedules in rural areas.
 Despite segregation, in Washington, DC by contrast, as Federal employees, black and white teachers were paid on the same scale.
 Outstanding black teachers in the North received advanced degrees and taught in highly regarded schools, which trained the next generation of leaders in cities such as Chicago, Washington, and New York, whose black populations had increased in the 20th century due to the Great Migration.

 Education was one of the major achievements of the black community in the 19th century.
 Blacks in Reconstruction governments had supported the establishment of public education in every Southern state.
 Despite the difficulties, with the enormous eagerness of freedmen for education, by 1900 the African-American community had trained and put to work 30,000 African-American teachers in the South.
 In addition, a majority of the black population had achieved literacy.
 Not all the teachers had a full 4-year college degree in those years, but the shorter terms of normal schools were part of the system of teacher training in both the North and the South to serve the many new communities across the frontier.
 African-American teachers got many children and adults started on education.

 Northern alliances had helped fund normal schools and colleges to teach African-American teachers, as well as create other professional classes.
 The American Missionary Association, supported largely by the Congregational and Presbyterian churches, had helped fund and staff numerous private schools and colleges in the South, who collaborated with black communities to train generations of teachers and other leaders.
 Major 20th-century industrialists, such as George Eastman of Rochester, New York, acted as philanthropists and made substantial donations to black educational institutions such as Tuskegee Institute.